jaximus808/delivery-robo/sim/src/robo_courier/ReadME.md

 ### Real Robot

-run real control with robot
+run real control with robot using an2 and RPP

 ros2 launch robo_courier launch_real_robot.launch.py

+## Real Teleop robot

+use this to run the robot with a joystick

+ros2 launch robo_courier launch_teleop_robot.launch.py

 ### launch sim